Killjoy (Shihad album)

 Killjoy is the second full-length album released by New Zealand rock band Shihad.
 This album was released in May 1995.

-It is their first album to go gold in New Zealand.
+It is their first album to go gold in New Zealand and has since gone platinum in said country.
 It is widely regarded as a classic New Zealand rock album.

 According to MTV, Iggy Pop and the members of metal band Metallica have both highly praised this album.